w-hudson/document_dev/docs/alerts/alerts.md

 ![Alert_Details](https://github.com/w-hudson/document_dev/blob/master/media/Alert_Detail_1.png)

-1. **Incident number and Categories**:
-2. **Created date and status**:
-3. **Alert name**:
-4. **Product and Assignment**:
+1. **Incident number and Categories**: Displays the individual Incident number associated with the Alert and any Categories that have been assigned by the system or by a CRITICAL**START** analyst.
+2. **Created/Updated date and status**: Shows the status of the incident (Open, Assigned, Reviewing, Closed) and when the incident was created or updated.
+3. **Alert name and Tags**: The name of the Alert as it was created by the individual product that sent the Alert data.
+You can  manually change the name of the alert.
+This section also shows any tags that have been assigned to the Alert.
+4. **Product and Assignment**: Shows the endpoint product that generated the trigger event for the Alert and what group(s) the Alert is assigned to.
 5. **Event Information**: The information on these tabs can be useful for obtaining additional background information when you are investigating an Alert.
-   - **Trigger Events**: These are events that caused the incident to be created and are considered to be "high-value" from an investigation perspective.
+   - **Trigger Events**: These are the specific events that caused the incident to be created and are considered "high-value" from an investigation perspective.
-   - **Oberservations**: These are events that do not create an incident, but are instead designed to be helpful events that provide additional context.
-These types of events have been explicitly filtered by a senior analyst
+   - **Oberservations**: Events that do not create an incident, but could provide additional context.
+These types of events have been explicitly filtered by a senior CRITICAL**START** analyst.
    - **Whitelisted Events**: Events that have been explicitly whitelisted via the "Whitelist Trigger", the "Whitelist" button from within an incident, or a matching filter set to recategorize to Tier 3 will go into this section.
 These events may have been whitelisted from the incident they created, or they were whitelisted from another incident entirely
    - **Alert Timeline**: This view shows the specific details around events being added to the incident, groups / users being assigned, and other information with regards to the timeline of the incident
-   - **Comments**: This view shows all comments pertaining to this incident with visibility to both analyst and client.
-   - **Audit Log**: This page shows the historical timeline of actions and who performed them.
-6. **Additional Actions**:

-:

-   - Trigger Events: These are events that caused the incident to be created and are considered to be "high-value" from an investigation perspective.
-An event with the crosshair symbol (  ) indicates that this was the original event that created the incident and is the "main" event displayed in the ZTAP UI
-   - Observations: These are events that do not create an incident, but are instead designed to be helpful events that provide additional context.
-These types of events have been explicitly filtered by a senior analyst
-   - Whitelisted Events: Events that have been explicitly whitelisted via the "Whitelist Trigger", the "Whitelist" button from within an incident, or a matching filter set to recategorize to Tier 3 will go into this section.
-These events may have been whitelisted from the incident they created, or they were whitelisted from another incident entirely
-   - Incident Timeline: This view shows the specific details around events being added to the incident, groups / users being assigned, and other information with regards to the timeline of the incident
-   - Comments: This view shows all comments pertaining to this incident with visibility to both analyst and client.
-It is possible for private comments to be made so the other party can't see them.
-This is an option to provide advice/opinions so all shifts can be on the same page.
+   - **Comments**: This view shows all comments pertaining to this incident.
+Comments are the easiest way for customers and analysts to communicate regarding the status of an Alert.
-   - Audit Log: This page shows the historical timeline of actions and who performed them.
+   - **Audit Log**: This page shows the historical timeline of actions and the user who performed them.

-   You can edit the Alert title from this screen or the general ZTAP UI by clicking on "Edit:"
+6. **Additional Actions**: These actions allow a CRITICAL**START** analyst to either whitelist an event or create a new Filter for future matching events.